Infoveillance: Google Health Trends

 Beginning in 2008, Google used aggregated search query data to detect influenza trends and compared the results to countries' official surveillance data with the goal of predicting the spread of the flu.
 In light of evidence that emerged in 2013 showing that Google Flu Trends sometimes substantially overestimated actual flu rates, researchers proposed a series of more advanced and better-performing approaches to flu modeling from Google search queries.
 Google Flu Trends stopped publishing reports in 2015.

 Google also used aggregated search query data to detect dengue fever trends.
 Research has also cast doubt on the accuracy of some of these predictions.
 Google has continued this work to track and predict the COVID-19 pandemic, creating an open dataset on COVID-related search queries for use by researchers.

 Flu Detector

 Other flu prediction projects, including Flu Detector, have come and gone since the advent and removal of Google Flu Trends.
 Flu Detector was developed by Vasileios Lampos and other researchers at the University of Bristol.
 It was an application of machine learning that first used feature selection to automatically extract flu-related terms from Twitter content and then used those terms to compute a flu-score for several UK regions based on geolocated tweets.
 It also formed the basis for a proposed generalized scheme able to track other events.

 Mood of the Nation

 Mood of the Nation was also developed by Lampos' team.
 It performed mood analysis on tweets geo-located in various regions of the United Kingdom by computing on a daily basis scores for four types of emotion: anger, fear, joy and sadness.

+Coronavirus Pandemic

+The same approach was applied during the COVID-19 pandemic, for which a public data set of pandemic-related Twitter discourse was collected from January 2020 and released for infoveillance research.